Radar tracker: General approach

 Using this information, the radar tracker attempts to update the track by forming a weighted average of the current reported position from the radar (which has unknown errors) and the last predicted position of the target from the tracker (which also has unknown errors).
-The tracking problem is made particularly difficult for targets with unpredictable movements (i.e. unknown target movement models), non-Gaussian measurement or model errors, non-linear relationships between the measured quantities and the desired target coordinates, detection in the presence of non-uniformly distributed clutter, missed detections or false alarms.
+The tracking problem is made particularly difficult for targets with unpredictable movements (i.e., unknown target movement models), non-Gaussian measurement or model errors, non-linear relationships between the measured quantities and the desired target coordinates, detection in the presence of non-uniformly distributed clutter, missed detections or false alarms.
 In the real world, a radar tracker typically faces a combination of all of these effects; this has led to the development of an increasingly sophisticated set of algorithms to resolve the problem.
 Due to the need to form radar tracks in real time, usually for several hundred targets at once, the deployment of radar tracking algorithms has typically been limited by the available computational power.

 Plot to track association

 In this step of the processing, the radar tracker seeks to determine which plots should be used to update which tracks.
 In many approaches, a given plot can only be used to update one track.
 However, in other approaches a plot can be used to update several tracks, recognising the uncertainty in knowing to which track the plot belongs.
-Either way, the first step in the process is to update all of the existing tracks to the current time by predicting their new position based on the most recent state estimate (e.g. position, heading, speed, acceleration, etc.) and the assumed target motion model (e.g. constant velocity, constant acceleration, etc.).
+Either way, the first step in the process is to update all of the existing tracks to the current time by predicting their new position based on the most recent state estimate (e.g., position, heading, speed, acceleration, etc.) and the assumed target motion model (e.g., constant velocity, constant acceleration, etc.).
 Having updated the estimates, it is possible to try to associate the plots to tracks.

-This can be done in a number of ways:
+This can be done in several ways: